rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

         <img src="/assets/images/system-setup/pico-nomachine.png" alt=" " style="max-width:300px;"/>
         </a>

-    4. Plug the barrel plug that powers the Robotics Control Board back into the battery.
+    4. Plug the barrel plug back into Robotics Control Board.
     5. Place the MBot on the floor in a spot with at least 2 feet of clear space all around the robot.
     6. Open the Pico device folder in NoMachine.
 Drag and drop the script `mbot_calibrate_classic.uf2` into the folder.
 The Pico will reboot automatically, and will then run its calibration routine. **Don’t touch the robot while it does this procedure.**